sacagroup/sacagroup.github.io/_pages/joiningus.md

 <b> Funding?  </b>
 I support my PhD students with salary to cover living expenses, in addition to cover health insurance and tuition as parts of the financial package.

-<b> How many hours are you expected to work? </b>
+<b> How many hours are you expected to study/work per week? </b>
 For PhD, to be able to graduate on time with outstanding publication record, you will need to work/study 50-70 hours/week towards your dissertation topic.
 While sometimes the funded project you work on is directly relevant to your PhD topic, it can happen that you work on a different topic or funded as a TA, in both cases you still need to put significant efforts towards your dissertation.

 <b> Do I fund master students?
 Can I nominate you for TA? </b>
 Most of the problems I work on require solid understanding of the fundamentals and good technical skills.
 Therefore, I prefer students with time horizon of 3-4 years.
 Thus, unless I worked with you (e.g., indepdendent study) and confident about your skills and ability to deliver for a specific project, it is unlikely that I will consider you for any funding.
 TA selections are made by the department, and my nominations will be only for students I worked with and I am confident about their work ethics.
 If I want to work with you, I will initially offer you RA not TA.